uphold/fastify-openapi-router-plugin/README.md

 This object contains all error classes that can be thrown by the plugin:

 - `UnauthorizedError`: Thrown when all security schemes verification failed.
+- `ScopesMismatchError`: Thrown when the scopes returned by the security handler do not satisfy the scopes defined in the API operation.

 #### `request.oas`